Young-won/deepbiome/docs/source/prerequisites.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 :weight: weight file name (.h5)
-:evaluation: evaluation file name (.npy)
+:evaluation: evaluation file name (.npy)  (not required for prediction)
 :model_dir: base directory path for the model (weight, evaluation)
+:history: history file name for the history value of each evaluation metric from the training (.json).
+If not setted, `deepbiome` will not save the history of the network training.

-.. warning:: If you want to use sub-directory in the path (for example, "weight"="weight/weight.h5", "model_dir"="./"), you should have to make the sub-directory "./weight" before running the code.
+.. warning:: If you want to use sub-directories in the path (for example, "weight"="weight/weight.h5", "history"="history/hist.h5", "model_dir"="./"), you should have to make the sub-directories "./weight" and "./history" before running the code.

 Example for the `path_info` for the list of inputs